 The South Island is better known for its extreme sports but the North Island has just as much adrenalin rushing activities.
 A few things that might be fun to do are zorbing, bungee jumping off the Harbour Bridge, hiking to the top of the Harbour Bridge or Tower Jumping off the Sky Tower.

 Auckland is by far the most known city in New Zealand but the capital is located in Wellington which is the second largest city in New Zealand.
-Most people know very little of the things that can be seen in New Zealand’s cities.
-The following is a brief list of the attractions in New Zealand’s cities:
+Most people know very little of the things that can be seen in New Zealand’s cities but there are lots of activities to keep visitors busy.

 The South Island is thought of as being the prettier of the two islands and I think that it is hard to argue against it.
 The South Island also has beautiful rolling green hills but it has some of the most diverse natural beauty that I have seen in a small area.
 If you want to see natural beauty there is no better place to go than the South Island.
 Some of the natural features that can be seen in the South Island are fiords, glaciers, snowcapped mountains, pristine lakes and raging rivers.

 In addition to being an outdoor lover’s paradise, the South Island is known for being a pioneer in extreme sports.
 The South Island is where bungee jumping and shallow water speed boating started.
 Queenstown is known as the adrenalin and adventure capital of the world.